kujeger/flatpak-gog/README.md

 ## Disk-space use
 flatpak-builder leaves some caching in .flatpak-builder, and the prepared Build/GAMENAME directory.
 These can be safely removed once you have the game running.

 The flatpak repo contains the games you have packaged.
-Don't delete this.
+Don't delete this if you want to be able to reinstall the game.

 If you are planning to build a lot of flatpaks, disk use will quickly balloon, as each game takes space in both the (local) flatpak repo, and when installed.